 A significant change in the user interfaces with the Start menu and taskbar which is very appealing for users.
 It introduced preemptive multitasking into the operating system which was a way to ensure that each application gets a fair portion of the CPU while it’s trying to run.
 Creates a stable system.

-Windows 95 also introduced a 32-bit environment, the taskbar where all the opened apps are minimized, a start button for accessing the applications, Recycle bin where all the deleted data stores.
+Windows 95 also introduced a 32-bit environment, the taskbar where all the opened apps are minimized, a start button for accessing the applications, Recycle bin where all the deleted data is stored.
 It allows us to write the name of the file with 255 characters along with mixed cases (upper and lower case both).

 An Internet Explorer was also introduced with version 95 plus version (OSR2) later because of the increasing trends of internet surfing.

 Other miscellaneous abilities added in Windows 95 are built-in dial-up networking for the Internet, improved multimedia capability, simpler installation of software and hardware, and improved networking and mobile computing service.

 Released in June 1998, Windows 98 is the last version to be based on MS-DOS.
 It focuses on home and office-based PCs.

 Windows 98 was built on Windows 95 and brought on IE(Internet Explorer) version 4, Outlook Express, Windows Address Book, Microsoft Chat, and NetShow Player, which was replaced by the windows media player later in 1999.